hradet/Genesys.jl/README.md

 # Genesys

-A generic module written in Julia to asses and compare different design and control approaches for distributed energy systems (DES).
+A generic module written in Julia to asses and compare different design and control approaches for distributed energy systems (DES) in a stochastic framework.
 The `simulate!` function includes multi-stage investment periods which could also be included into the resolution methods.

 When the design method is "single-stage" (investment decisions are only made the first year), either technologies are supposed to be replaced with the same first year capacities or the design optimization is rerun everytime a technology need to be replaced with updated investment information during the simulation.